General Income Tax Extension Questions

 Do I have to file a separate tax extension for business and personal needs?

 Yes.
 The IRS generally requires different tax extension applications for both personal extensions and business extensions.
-However, there is an exception for single-member LLCs (limited liability companies) – if you own a single-member LLC, then you can file a personal income tax extension (IRS Tax Form 4868) which will extend both your personal and business tax deadlines.
+However, there are exceptions for certain sole proprietorships and single-member LLCs (limited liability companies).
+If you report your business activities on your personal tax return, then you can file a personal income tax extension (IRS Tax Form 4868) which will extend both your personal and business tax deadlines.

 Should I make a tax payment when I file my income tax extension?